janpstrunn/rofipass/README.md

 ## Notes

-This script has been tested exclusively on a Linux machine.
+This script has been only tested in a Linux Machine.

 ## License

-This repository is licensed under the MIT License, allowing for extensive use, modification, copying, and distribution.
+This repository is licensed under the MIT License, a very permissive license that allows you to use, modify, copy, distribute and more.